Markov Chain Monte Carlo (MCMC)

 Hierarchical Models: Where MCMC Shines

-Once you have MCMC samples from the posterior, you can use them for posterior predictive checking — simulating new datasets from the fitted model and comparing them to the observed data.
+Once you have MCMC samples from the posterior, you can simulate new datasets from the fitted model and compare them to the observed data.
 If the model is well-specified, simulated data should look statistically similar to observed data.
-Systematic discrepancies reveal model misspecification.
-This is one of the most powerful uses of MCMC samples beyond point estimation: because you have the full posterior rather than just a point estimate, you can propagate uncertainty through any downstream quantity.
-Residual analysis in statistical modeling parallels posterior predictive checking in purpose — both assess how well the model fits the data.
+This is one of the most powerful uses of MCMC samples beyond point estimation.

 MCMC Convergence Diagnostics: How to Know Your Chain Has Worked